bright/new-www/_posts/2018-11-19-dont-let-your-mind-steal-your-time.md

 tags: productivity tips procrastination work
 image: /images/do_it_now.jpg
 ---
 Josh Billings, or if you prefer - Henry Wheeler Shaw, said once that "the greatest thief this world has ever produced is procrastination, and he is still at large".
 I am rather a well-organised person and I try not to delay anything.
 To be honest, there are rarely moments that I put off things that I have to do.
 Sometimes I just prioritise and do other things first.
-I just do not like a feeling when there are some open ideas floating around in my mind.
+I just do not like the feeling when there are some open ideas floating around in my mind.
 I have to clear it as soon as possible.
 But many of us do not posses this inner drive.
 Procrastination can often make our lives miserable.
 It  steals our time, money, and first of all satisfaction.

 **So, what can we do not to let this powerful thief steal the greatness of our life?** One may think it is not a question for me since I am quite disciplined and I rather do not face such problems.
 The reality is a bit different.
 Of course, I usually have a schedule that I follow, but apart from that I apply also a few rules that help me stay focused and engaged.